phpconfasia/servers/README.md

 1. Rename `ansible/hosts.sample` to `ansible/hosts`

+2. Update the server config in the `hosts` file.

-2. Run the Ansible Playbook
+3. Run the Ansible Playbook

     ```
     cd ansible